 At Huron, our Body Wash contains both coconut oil and vitamin E, which help to strengthen the skin’s barrier to help prevent moisture loss.
 And our Shampoo contains glycerin to help bind and balance moisture and panthenol to retain moisture.
 To battle dry, itchy scalp, the key is to cleanse, soothe and normalize moisture levels.
 Our Conditioner is fortified with aloe and panthenol to soothe dry scalp, while argan oil and shea butter nourish and moisturize.

 Face Moisturizer For the Win.

 Staying inside means drier skin.
 Skin can simply be dehydrated, lacking vital hydration.
 Dry skin also means your oil glands will overproduce sebum, which attempts to re-add lost moisture to compensate.
 This heightened level of sebum can clog your pores, and cause breakouts.
 But, sebum overproduction can be remedied with a lightweight, hydrating face moisturizer.
 Luckily, we’ve got just the answer.
-Our Face Lotion is fresh, cooling, and ultra-light, giving your skin a quick drink of hydration and helps seal in moisture that lasts all day.
+Our Face Moisturizer is fresh, cooling, and ultra-light, giving your skin a quick drink of hydration and helps seal in moisture that lasts all day.

 Booze, coffee, and other forms of caffeine are diuretics and cause dehydration.
 During the day, focus on drinking plenty of water–about 15.5 cups/day, or 3.7 liters for you mathematicians–which will pay dividends throughout these cold winter months.
 If you feel even the slightest bit thirsty, you’re dehydrated.
 So, turn off Zoom and pour yourself a glass of water.